stacksgov/sips/sips/sip-011/sip-011-catastrophic-failure-recovery.md

 A miner-activated soft fork procedure for healing a catastrophic failure works as follows:

-1. The Foundation and at least one other significant ecosystem entity will approve and sign a Stacks node software release that implements the soft fork rules.
+1. A majority of the Stacks Core Developers group will approve and sign a Stacks node software release that implements the soft fork rules.
 This is the first step in this process because this new node software must address whatever catastrophic bug that led to the need to follow this procedure.
 The